Async Upgrade Simulation for PostgreSQL Extension Lifecycle Management

 3. CI/CD Integration & Deterministic Promotion Gates

 To operationalize async simulation, embed the orchestrator into your pipeline as a blocking validation stage.
-The workflow should provision the ephemeral target, execute the dry-run, parse the exit code and stderr for known safe warnings (e.g., NOTICE: version "1.10" of extension "pg_stat_statements" is already installed), and gate promotion accordingly.
+The workflow provisions the ephemeral target, executes the dry-run, parses the exit code and stderr for known-safe warnings (for example NOTICE: version "1.10" of extension "pg_stat_statements" is already installed), and gates promotion accordingly.
+A green simulation is the precondition that lets ALTER EXTENSION Automation run the real update against production unattended.

 # .github/workflows/pg-ext-simulation.yml